Syria Kurds evacuate civilians from IS redoubt, hail Trump troop reversal

 Mustafa Bali, an SDF spokesman, said the evacuation would be completed on Friday, with thousands of civilians still inside the pocket from an estimated 7,000 at the start of the day, though by nightfall it was unclear if it had been completed.
 More than 20,000 civilians have left Baghouz in recent weeks, according to previous SDF estimates.

-The U.S.-led coalition which supports the SDF has said Islamic State’s “most hardened fighters” are holed up inside.
+The U.S.-led coalition that supports the SDF has said Islamic State’s “most hardened fighters” are holed up inside.

 “If we succeed in evacuating all the civilians, at any moment we will take the decision to storm Baghouz or force the terrorists to surrender,” said Bali.